Vittek444/english-for-designers/about-me/README.md

 [english-for-designers](../README.md)

 # This is me 👼🌟
-Hii, I’m Vít Roček, a graphic designer focused on branding,UX/UI & digital art!
+Hi, I’m Vít Roček, a graphic designer who works with branding, UX/UI and digital art.
-I create visual systems and digital experiences that are clear, intuitive, and quietly expressive.
-My strength lies in turning complexity into something simple and making it feel good to use.
+I create visual systems and digital experiences that are clear, easy to use, and quietly expressive.
+I enjoy turning complex ideas into simple, smooth experiences.

-My design journey began in high school, where I learned to think critically about form, function, and user experience.
-Since then, I’ve grown through real projects, collaborations, and continuous learning design at university.
+I started design in high school, where I learned to think about form, function, and user experience.
+Since then, I’ve grown by working on real projects, collaborating with others, and studying design at university.

-A defining moment for me was designing the visual identity for the 40th edition of Famufest with the theme of “Networks.”
-It was our very first assignment and group project at university,and it made it to the finals and was even presented to the festival’s official jury.
-Although our design didn’t win, the school decided to showcase it at the university exhibition on Náplavka.
-This experience showed me how design can reach a real audience and reinforced my passion for creating work that is thoughtful, engaging, and meaningful.
+A key moment for me was designing the visual identity for the 40th Famufest, themed “Networks.”
+It was our first university group project.
+Our work reached the finals and was shown to the festival’s official jury.
+Even though we didn’t win, the school displayed it at the university exhibition on Náplavka.
+This experience showed me how design can reach real people and strengthened my passion for creating work that is thoughtful and meaningful.

 ![My and my project on Náplavka](aboutme.JPG)

-Today, I aim to craft work that balances clarity with personality.
-I enjoy building identities that feel alive, interfaces that feel effortless, and digital art that brings emotion into the visual space.
-I’m drawn to projects that challenge me to think deeper, experiment further, and create solutions that genuinely help people.
+Today, I aim to make work that balances clarity with personality.
+I enjoy building identities that feel alive, interfaces that feel easy, and digital art that sparks emotion.
+I like projects that challenge me, let me experiment, and create solutions that truly help people.

-My long-term goal is to work on projects that blend culture, technology, and storytelling – design that isn’t just seen, but felt.
+My long-term goal is to work on projects that mix culture, technology, and storytelling–design that is not just seen but felt.